 The president is authorized to enter into international Social Security agreements (also called totalization agreements) to coordinate the U.S. Old-Age, Survivors, and Disability Insurance (OASDI) program with comparable programs of other countries.
-The United States currently has Social Security agreements in effect with 24 countries.
+The United States currently has Social Security agreements in effect with 30 countries.

-Social Security agreements and supplementary agreements, by effective dates erage, the situation that occurs when a person from one country works in another country and is required to pay Social Security taxes to both countries on the same earnings.
+International Social Security agreements have two main purposes.
+First, they eliminate dual Social Security coverage, the situation that occurs when a person from one country works in another country and is required to pay Social Security taxes to both countries on the same earnings.
 Each agreement includes rules that assign a worker's coverage to only one country.